 CausesThe cause of Reye syndrome is unknown.

 Risk FactorsReye syndrome occurs most often in children aged 2-16 years, but it can occur in anyone.
-Factors that may increase the risk of Reye syndrome include:
+Other factors that may increase the chance of Reye syndrome include:

 - Use of aspirin or other salicylates, especially in children during viral illness like the flu or chickenpox

 SymptomsSymptoms usually occur after a viral illness and may include:

 - Frequent or persistent vomiting

 - Personality changes, such as irritability and aggression